nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 5. **Command Box**

-    The command box allows you to type any commands that is accepted in Reeve.
+    The command box allows you to type any commands that is accepted in **Reeve**.

 ## 3. Features